-The Green Lake spends its falls and winters as a mild mannered lake, with popular hiking trails around its shore - however, when the winter snows melt in the spring, the drain-off flows down the surrounding mountains and into the lake, raising water levels from one or two meters to ten, covering the nearby park with pristine glacier water.
+The Green Lake (Grüner See) spends its falls and winters as a mild-mannered lake, with popular hiking trails around its shore.
+However, when the winter snows melt in the spring, the drain-off flows down the surrounding mountains and into the lake, raising water levels from one or two meters to ten, covering the nearby park with pristine glacier water.

 The lake supports some aquatic life, such as small fish and underwater insects, but nothing larger than some trout, so no need to worry about losing a limb to the fearsome grass shark or elude any vicious bench crustacean — just enjoy the outdoors, as it sits underwater.